rgerkin/mathiasverraes.github.com/_posts/2012-12-23-how-to-read-more-books.markdown

 [@tvlooy](https://twitter.com/tvlooy/status/481500378362818560) uses the [Pomodoro technique](http://pomodorotechnique.com/): set an alarm, read for 25 minutes, take a 5 minute break away from the book or screen, repeat ad lib, with the same or a different book.
 For the full Pomodoro experience, keep track of the finished (uninterrupted) reading sessions, and set goals.

+(Update June 30, 2014:)

+## Don't read biographies

+Although I'm sure some are valuable, don't read books written *about* interesting people.
+Read books written *by* interesting people.

+## Don't read single-idea books

+"This book was based on a popular article in the New York Times"?
+Dead give away: one idea, lots of air.
+"The Three Secrets to...", "Five steps to...": It's pretty likely that the book can be explained in a just a few paragraphs.
+Sometimes, a helpful Amazon customer review will in fact summarize the whole book for you.
+Read that instead.

 **What are your reading tips?**